damerell/crawl/crawl-ref/docs/crawl_manual.rst

   Formicids make good earth and venom mages, but are quite capable at both melee and ranged combat too.
 They are naturally bad at air magic and conjurations.
+  They advance in levels as quickly as Humans.

 Vine Stalkers
   Limber in shape, Vine Stalkers are anthropomorphic masses of thick vines.